 I’m not naming names here – particularly since that would run counter to my desire to remain blame-free – but for the third day in a row, someone has forgotten to make my bed.

-The bedspread is heaped at its foot, the sheet still thrown back as if I’ve just left, and there is a sleeping cat on my pillow.
+The bedspread is heaped at its foot, the sheet still thrown back as if I’ve just left, and there is an open book on my pillow.

 This is not how it looks in the magazines.

-It’s difficult, isn’t it, working full-time and trying to maintain a house.
+It’s difficult, isn’t it, working full-time and trying to maintain a place.
 I’ve sold the day by the hour, the nights are for writing, the weekends for friends and family.

 People think I’m funny – for a variety of reasons that don’t bear close inspection – but I’ve been known to take vacation days just to stay home and rearrange furniture.